hieudoanm/hieudoanm/docs/README.md

 5. [`atomic/emojis`][atomic-visual-emojis]: is an easy-to-access, curated collection of diverse emojis to enhance user experience and add personality to your interfaces.
 6. [`atomic/icons`][atomic-visual-icons]: is a free collection of carefully crafted SVG icons, designed to enhance modern user interfaces with scalable visuals.
 7. [`atomic/templates`][atomic-templates]: are responsive, professionally designed web and app templates created for SaaS platforms and marketing landing pages.
+8. [`atomic/utils`][atomic-utils]: is a free set of reusable utility functions designed to simplify common tasks and improve code efficiency and maintainability.

 ## 📱 Apps